 They also put strong technical skills to work while managing the contract database and using other programs to create contract boilerplates, track progress toward contractual obligations, and ensure contractor payments are accurate and on time.

 So it's no wonder that demand for these professionals in the legal field is growing.
 If you're one of them, this strong demand might have you leaning toward looking for a job with a new company.
-But how will you know whether it's the right opportunity?
-Here are a few things to consider as you're interviewing and considering new contract administrator jobs:
+But how will you know if it's the right opportunity?
+Here are a few things to consider as you're interviewing and searching for new contract administrator jobs:

 Salary and benefits

 Before you head into interviews, visit the Robert Half Legal Salary Center to find out what other contract administrator jobs in your region are paying.
 That way, if you get an offer, you'll immediately know if it's competitive.

 Don't look only at the annual salary, though.
 Factor in the medical, dental and retirement benefits, along with any other perks you might be getting, such as free food or telecommuting.
 The benefits might be good enough to justify taking a slightly lower salary than you expected.

 With enough years of experience and expertise, employees in contract administrator jobs can become contract managers.
 If career advancement is important to you, make sure the contract department is large enough to allow you to move up and that the company is open to promoting from within.

 Also ensure that the firm is willing to invest in training.
 New technological tools for managing databases and creating contracts are constantly being developed, and you want to make sure you can keep up with any changes that will make you more efficient and better at your job.

 Read the Future Law Office report Technology Reshapes the Legal Support Profession.